 But there were a few hiccups along the way, even as a First Class traveler!

-Here’s my full review of Etihad First Class!
+Here’s my Etihad First Class review!

-My Etihad First Class Experience
+My Etihad First Class Review

 To get to India, I had to break my trip into 2 segments.
 First, I flew from Washington, DC, to Abu Dhabi.
 Then from Abu Dhabi to Mumbai, India.